rmcanany/SolidEdgeHousekeeper/README.md

 Unlike the other file types, a `*.snp` is a special file containing only a snippet of code.
 The code snippet is the (often very short) part that does the actual task at hand.
 You can see a few examples [<ins>**here**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms/tree/main/Snippets).

-It is just a text file using VB.Net syntax.
+The code snippet is just a text file written in VB.Net syntax.
 It can be created in Notepad.
 The program inserts the snippet into a predefined PowerShell script.
 The script has two sections that take care of the task's set-up and wrap-up, respectively.
-It will have the same name as the snippet file, with a `.ps1` extension.
+It has the same name and directory as the snippet file, except with a `.ps1` extension.

-The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test and maintain a full-blown program to do it automatically.
+The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test, and maintain a separate program to do it automatically.

 One example is enabling the Physical Properties `Update on Save` flag.
 The code snippet would look something like this.